Screen Printing

 Outlines of Screen Printing

 - Design Creation: The first step in screen printing is creating the design.
-This is often done with a computer graphic design program, such as Adobe Illustrator.
+This is often done with a computer graphics design program, such as Adobe Illustrator.
 The artwork is then printed onto a transparency film.

 - Screen Preparation: In this method, we prepare the screen for printing.
 This involves stretching a mesh screen over a wooden frame, coating the mesh with a photosensitive emulsion, and burning the artwork into the emulsion with a light source.